ileeds/nba_detector/README.md

 c - Classify the currently displayed image on the video stream.
 The image will be appended to the bottom of the page along with its clasification and score.

-s - Initiate a browser prompt - select "OK" to download the trained model files, or select "Cancel" to download the data files.
+ctrl + s - Download the model data file.